IntelLabs/ParallelAccelerator.jl/doc/examples.rst

 while the *SELFPRIMED* line shows the time it takes to compile the accelerated code and run it with a small "warm-up" input.

-You may notice that the entire time it takes to run the command is about 20 or 25 seconds longer than *SELFPRIMED* + *SELFTIMED*.
-This 20- to 25-second delay is the time it takes for the ParallelAccelerator package itself to load.
+For the first function you accelerate in a given Julia session, you might notice a much longer time being reported for *SELFPRIMED*.
+This delay (about 20 seconds on an 8-core desktop machine) is the time it takes for Julia to load the ParallelAccelerator package itself.
+See `Speeding up package load time via userimg.jl`_ for a workaround.

 Pass the ``--help`` option to see usage information for each example::